tongvtdan/apillis-mfg/MEMORY.md

 - Date: 2025-01-26
 - What we completed / changed:
+1. **Project Detail Page Mock Data Removal and Real Data Integration**:
+   - Removed all mock data arrays and interfaces (documents, reviews, activities, supplierRFQs)
+   - Integrated real data fetching using existing hooks: useDocuments, useProjectMessages, useSupplierRfqs
+   - Added proper loading states for each data type with spinner indicators
+   - Implemented comprehensive fallback values (N/A, 0) for missing project information
+   - Added helper functions for handling missing data: getCustomerDisplayName, getAssigneeDisplayName, getVolume, getTargetPricePerUnit
+   - Enhanced error handling and empty states for better user experience
+   - Maintained all existing functionality while ensuring data integrity
-1. Enhanced database schema with workflow stages, document management, messaging, and supplier RFQ systems
+2. Enhanced database schema with workflow stages, document management, messaging, and supplier RFQ systems
-2. Implemented comprehensive TypeScript types and API wrappers for all new systems
+3. Implemented comprehensive TypeScript types and API wrappers for all new systems
-3. Created React Query hooks for data management with proper error handling and caching
+4. Created React Query hooks for data management with proper error handling and caching
-4. Fixed RLS policies to allow proper message and notification updates
+5. Fixed RLS policies to allow proper message and notification updates
-5. Integrated ProjectCommunication component with real messaging APIs instead of mock data
+6. Integrated ProjectCommunication component with real messaging APIs instead of mock data
-6. Resolved duplicate useSupplierQuotes hook naming conflicts
+7. Resolved duplicate useSupplierQuotes hook naming conflicts
-7. Updated components to use the correct API hooks and real data sources
+8. Updated components to use the correct API hooks and real data sources

 - Date: 2025-01-25
 - What we completed / changed: